rsirs/booktracker/README.md

 ### Github Pages

-To deploye to github pages
+To deploy to github pages
-  1. Update package.json with homepage:https://<github-username>.github.io/<github-reponame>/
+  1. Update package.json with "homepage":"https://`<github-username>`.github.io/`<github-reponame>`/"
   2. Update the *basepath* of BrowserRouter component with `<github-reponame>`
   3. Install gh-pages using `npm install -g gh-pages`
   4. Build the app using `npm run build`
-  5. Publish the application to github pages using `gh-pages -d buidl`
+  5. Publish the application to github pages using `gh-pages -d build`